-A statement of intent to comply with equity accountability standards for the applicable delivery/program year and hire a diverse project workforce including Equity Eligible Persons and Equity Eligible Contractors.
-This will include a narrative description of how the applicant will meet these commitments.
+- A statement of intent to comply with equity accountability standards for the applicable delivery/program year and hire a diverse project workforce including Equity Eligible Persons and Equity Eligible Contractors.
+This will include a narrative description of how the applicant will meet these commitments. - Projected number of workers and the demographic breakdown by race, gender, and participation in job training or workforce development programs, or other means of compliance with the standard for equity eligible persons.